Normand-1024/Normand-1024.github.io/_posts/2021-9-11-Bio-inspired Exploration of Language Embedding.md

 ---
 layout: post
-title: Bio-inspired Exploration of Language Embedding
+title: Polyglot - Bio-inspired Exploration of Language Embedding
 topic: Data Visualization, Information Retrieval, Natural Language Processing
 description: I explore the structural discovery potential of a particular agent-based system named Monte Carlo Physarium Machine - an algorithm inspired by slime mold.
 I apply it to language embedding data reduced to three dimensions.
 I also developed a visualization tool named Polyglot, which is available to use online.
 image: /images/portfolio/1_tool_overview.png